- Warning signs of cat teeth problems

 - Dentalife dental cat treats

 Did you know that eight out of ten cats over the age of three have tooth and gum problems?
 Just like our own teeth, your cat’s teeth accumulate plaque and if this isn’t kept under control, it can lead to tartar and even periodontal disease.
 You know how important it is to look after your own teeth, so make sure you give that same care and attention to your furry friend’s cat dental care.

 Cats accumulate plaque on their teeth just like we do.
 If left, this hardens to form tartar, which irritates the gums causing gingivitis and can ultimately lead to tooth loss.
 If your cat has severe dental disease and it’s not dealt with, the build-up of the bacteria in the mouth can lead to further complications such as heart and kidney issues.
-So what signs do you need to look out for and how can you help to keep your feline friend’s teeth in tip top condition?
+So, what signs of cat teeth problems do you need to look out for and how can you help to keep your feline friend’s teeth in tip top condition?

 The first unusual thing you’ll probably notice is your cat’s bad breath – it can be hard to ignore!
 This is a sign of advanced dental disease.
-Other symptoms include reddened gums, yellowish-brown tartar on teeth and drooling.
+Other problematic cat teeth symptoms include

 Have you noticed your cat dropping food from their mouth, chewing only on one side or losing weight because they’re unable to eat?

 If so, they could have a nasty case of gingivitis.
 Sometimes cats with severe dental disease don’t show any signs at all – typically cats don’t like to make a fuss if they feel under the weather so they may not give you any hints that anything hurts.

 That’s why it’s so important for you to check your cat’s teeth and why dental check-ups at the vet are vital, particularly for older cats.